 The Liberal Democrats believe everyone deserves to receive the same good standard of care, but we also need to support those whose job it is to deliver this vital service every day.
 The Time to Care scheme aims to achieve both of these essential goals.

-* Paul Burstow MP is MP for Sutton and Cheam and former Minister for Care Services.
+* Paul Burstow is Liberal Democrat MP for Sutton and Cheam and Chairman of the CentreForum Mental Health Commission.